 Colocation data center teams are valuable and provide excellent service.
 Having staff on-site 24/7 to meet your needs and provide continuity through volatility such as disasters, staff turnover, and scalability is worth every penny, in my opinion.
 However, realistically, some loads can and will remain on-prem.

-If you find that that building and operating your own data center is not for you, we invite you to check out our amazing data center experiences with our Houston Data Center.
-We offer the world’s best fully managed colocation where we will even migrate your gear for you, take care of all rack and stack, cabling, and labelling – never come to the data center again.
+If you find that building and operating your own data center is not for you, we invite you to check out our amazing data center experiences with our Houston Data Center.
+We offer the world-leading fully managed colocation service Colo+, alongside our standard houston colocation, where we will even migrate your gear for you, take care of all rack and stack, cabling, and labelling – never come to the data center again.

 Why Most Data Centers Suck